-Our service aims to assist you if you want to take cash and/or income from your pension savings either over a few years or over your lifetime.
-Our service is also aimed at supporting the goal of the Financial Conduct Authority (FCA), who announced in January 2015 that it required firms like ours to provide consumers with the right information and “risk warnings” based on their circumstances so that they can make informed decisions on the new pension options which are:
+Our service is aimed at supporting the goal of the Financial Conduct Authority (FCA) who require firms like ours to provide consumers with the right information and “risk warnings” based on their circumstances.
+This enables them to make informed decisions on the pension freedoms, the main ones of which are:

-Lastly, you can now take all or as much as you like of your pension savings in cash.
-The first 25% is normally tax-free but the rest is subject to tax at your highest tax rate, so you need to consider very carefully how much you take.
-You should also consider that if you spend all of the money, this might leave you with little income for the rest of your lifetime.
+Lastly, taking your whole pot as cash is now available.
+The first 25% is normally tax-free but the rest is subject to income tax at your highest tax rate, so you need to consider very carefully how much you take over 25% if you wish to avoid paying too much tax.

 With your best interests in mind, following the new pension income options introduced in April 2015, please beware of scammers seeking to cheat you out of your pension savings.
 Scammers will often try to rush you into a decision, offering you a limited “very attractive” investment opportunity.